sherpya/geolite2legacy/README.md

 ## Limitations

-Python 2 CSV reader is not unicode aware, so if you want to use localized names you should opt for python3
+Python 2 CSV reader is not unicode aware, so utf-8 encoding is set through an hack, if you encounter problems, please try using python 3

 ## Examples